Welding Safety for Beginners

 Trips and falls are common.
 Cords and cables from welding machines and other power tools, along with materials on the floor, can present a tripping hazard in the work area.
 Even wearing the proper PPE may interfere with your peripheral vision or cause disorientation and lead to falls.

-Heat-related injuries such as heat stroke, heat exhaustion, heat cramps, fainting, heat rash and others are possible in hot environments, especially when wearing heavy protection clothing.
+Heat-related injuries such as heat stroke, heat exhaustion, heat cramps, fainting, heat rash, and others are possible in hot environments, especially when wearing heavy protective clothing.

 Repeated motions performed during welding or related activities can lead to repetitive strain injuries.
 Extensive use of grinders or other vibrating power tools may cause nerve damage in the hands.

 As you’ve read, welding is an activity with many sources of trouble.